pydy/pydy/docs/examples/explorer1_anomaly.rst

 - As there is dampening, the total energy of the system decreases.
 - As there are no external forces or torques, the angular momentum of the system must be constant.
-- For the determination of the reaction forces at the connection points the accelerations are needed.
-As generate_ode_function needs C - contiguous arrays if generator='cython' is used, a bit of care must be taken.
-- With ``solve_ivp`` some methods, e.g. Radau, return non C-contiguous arrays.
-  Then rhs_gen cannot be used in solve_ivp directy, but a function must be defined which converts the array accordingly.
 - With PyDy Visualisation the axis of a cylinder is always in the Y direction.
   If this was not considered when setting up the system, it must be corrected when defining the visualization frames - as it is done here.